 Tax is a key consideration and will be different for each person based on your other income and assets.
 Effectively, tax is a cost you must bear, and will reduce the capital growth and income yield of your investments.

-Shares pay a dividend, which is taxed against income.
-You are currently allowed £5,000 of dividends tax-free, and dividends over this amount will be taxed at 7.5% for basic rate tax payers, and 32.5% for higher rate tax payers.
-The tax free dividend allowance reduces to £2,000 from April 2018.
+After April 2016 the rules on dividend taxation changed.
+These tax rates increased from 6th April 2022.
+You are allowed £1,000 of dividends tax-free, and dividends over this amount will be taxed at 8.75% for basic rate tax payers, and 33.75% for higher rate tax payers.

 If you have other investments such as fixed interest bonds, these pay tax as interest at your income tax rate.

 Property investors are permitted to offset allowable costs such as maintenance, insurance and mortgage interest, which can reduce your taxable income.
 This income is taxed against your income at 20%, 40% or 45%.
-New rules on buy to let mortgage interest tax relief are being phased in from 2017 to 2020.
+New rules on buy to let mortgage interest tax relief mean that you can no longer reclaim higher rate income tax tax relief for mortgage interest.
 This will make buy to let much less profitable if you are a 40% tax payer with a buy to let mortgage.